AlexVisca/AirQualityAPI/README.md

-2022 &copy; Alexander Visca
+> Copyright &copy; 2022 Alexander Visca.
+All rights reserved.
-# Air Quality API
+# OpenAtmos&trade; Air Quality Monitor
->DISCLAIMER: This repository is for demonstration purposes only.

-Meets OpenAPI spec 3.0
+**API Spec:** OpenAPI 3.0

+**For demonstration purposes only.**
+OpenAtmos&trade; Air Quality Monitor is a data management backend for aggregating sensor telemetry and metrics from remote edge devices.
+It is a proof of concept for asynchronous service architecture and distributed systems design.

+> [!IMPORTANT]
+> Credentials included in this repository are for *demonstration purposes only* and are not replicated in production environments.

-## Description
+## Licence

-AirQualityAPI is a data management API for monitoring air quality metrics.
+This repository is not licenced.
+The author retains all rights.